 How often do you shop around for better car insurance rates?

 The best place to start is by determining where you can get the cheapest car insurance.
-Comparison shopping and gathering quotes from many different insurers is the top way to save.
+Comparison shopping and gathering quotes from several insurers is the top way to save.

 You may already have a pretty good deal with your current insurer, but the only way to know is by comparing regularly.